imagineLife/big-site/content/mongo/rando-questions.md

 - accommodates a growing data set to fit the data in a single instance
 - improves read performance
 - decreases backup and restore time of the db

+[Chunks can migrate](https://docs.mongodb.com/manual/core/sharding-balancer-administration/#chunk-migration-procedure) is a sharded cluster during a migration process:

+- a "balancer" sends a `moveChunk` command to a source shard
+- the source starts moving: DURING the migration, operations to the chunk go to the source shard - the source is responsible for write ops of the chunk
+- the shard that is being migrated can still handle reads during shard flight migration

+In a sharded cluster, the `_id` index should have unique values - just like a replica set and single db instance.
+Duplicates would prevent docs from moving as expected during shard migrations.